cosmicpotato137/Glados/README.md

 # Glados
 This is me learning graphics programming by building my own renderer using OpenGL and ImGui.
-Most of this code can be found at: https://github.com/TheCherno/Hazel
+Most of this code is pulled directly from: https://github.com/TheCherno/Hazel

 # Build Instructions